 BA (Hons) Acting

-Many Acting graduates become professional actors and you will leave Central with practical, transferable and academic skills for a variety of career options.
-Acting alumni performances have been recognised by major award-giving bodies such as the BAFTAs, the Oscars, Golden Globes, the Laurence Olivier Awards, the Tony Awards, the London Evening Standard Awards and the Sunday Times/National Theatre Ian Charleson Awards.
+Performances by Acting alumni have long been recognised by major award-giving bodies such as the BAFTAs, Oscars, Golden Globes, Olivier Awards, Tony Awards, London Evening Standard Awards and The Sunday Times/National Theatre Ian Charleson Awards.